dustywhite7/Econ8310/SlidesCode/11 - KNN.md

 Given two points with n-dimensional coordinates, generate a function that will return the euclidean distance between those two points.

-Feel free to work with your group.
+Feel free to work with your group again.

 ---